AfroLatino/aws-bootcamp-cruddur/journal/week10.md

   - SubnetPriv1RTAssociation
   - SubnetPriv2RTAssociation
   - SubnetPriv3RTAssociation
-- Outputs needed are as follows:
+- Outputs used are as follows:
   - VpcId
   - VpcCidrBlock
   - SubnetCidrBlocks